 In case you missed it, check out why YOU’RE probably a feminist!
 Feminism isn’t a dirty word, people.
 Find out all the rights women have gained over the last 200 years – we have a lot to thank previous feminists for!
 Finally, our F-Word series left off with a look at what women are still fighting for today.

-Rachel Whitbeck is the Director of Content at Petite2Queen.
-She is working towards her PhD in Sociology at the University of Limerick in Ireland.
+Rachel Whitbeck is the Director of Communications & DEI Advisor at Petite2Queen.
+She has a PhD in Sociology from the University of Limerick in Ireland.
 Rachel uses her experience in writing, editing, and research to develop content that appeals to and is reflective of the diverse millennial woman.